Find the IP Address of any Domain Name

 What is DNS lookup used for?

 Like other tools, such as a DNS TXT record lookup and TTL lookup, this lookup tool is an important part of your DNS toolbox.
-DNS record lookups are used to translate IP addresses and domain names.
+DNS record lookups help to translate IP addresses and domain names.
 With the DNS lookup tool, users can find the IP address of a domain name and other information related to domains.

 Users can also perform a reverse DNS lookup.
 This uses pointer records to query an IP address to find a hostname.
 It essentially finds the "name" of IP addresses.
 Some IP addresses will not return a domain name if multiple domains are associated with a given IP address.